Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/Systemd.md

 +--------------------------------------------------+
 ```

-## Daemons

-Daemons are specialized background processes designed to perform tasks or provide services autonomously.
-They are typically launched during the system's startup process but can also be initiated manually.
-Unlike interactive user programs, daemons operate independently of user control.

-Daemons are traditionally managed using `rc` (run commands) and `init` (initialization) scripts, commonly located in `/etc/rc.d` and `/etc/init.d` directories.
-On systems utilizing `init.d` scripts, you can list all services using `ls /etc/init.d`.
-Tools like `systemctl` (for SystemD-based systems), `service`, and `chkconfig` (for SysV-init systems) are used to manage these scripts.

 ## Daemons vs services
 The fundamental difference lies in their operational scope and interaction: daemons typically perform dedicated tasks or services autonomously, while services facilitate interactions with other system components.

 ## Managing Services
 #### Enabling Services

 ```bash
 systemctl enable httpd.service
 ```

-This command creates a symbolic link for the httpd.service unit file, ensuring it's activated on boot.

 #### Disabling Services